-This is even more important when it comes to short beard styles, as you won’t be able to hide your facial features underneath your beard.
+This is even more important when it comes to short beard styles for men, as you won’t be able to hide your facial features underneath your beard.

 3. Skin Type

-Although maintenance of a short beard is easy, you should pay attention to it if you have sensitive skin.
+Although maintenance is easy, you should pay attention to it if you have sensitive skin.
 In that case, you may experience discomfort or irritation when you shave and trim your beard.

 Short Beard Styles for All Face Shapes

-Just as for any other beard style, your face shape will tell if a specific short beard style will suit you well or not.
+Just as for any other beard style, your face shape will tell if a specific style will suit you well or not.

-Men with round faces look great if they have stubble or diamond-shaped beard.
-Sharp lines that encircle the cheeks is the best way to shape the stubble.
+Men with round face shapes look great if they have stubble beard or diamond-shaped beard.
+Sharp lines that encircle the cheeks are the best way to shape the stubble.

-Stubble also suits men with longer faces.
+Stubble beard also suits men with long face shapes.
 Although, the short beard that suits these men better is the one which is fuller on the sides and shorter on the bottom.
-They can also pull off well an extended goatee.
+They can also pull off well an extended goatee without a mustache.

 Beard that is full on the chin and short on sides looks fantastic on men with square faces.